Azure/Avere/src/tutorials/ArtistAnywhere/README.md

 *Deploy.ps1* is the main orchestration script for deployment of the entire solution.
 The *Deploy.StorageCache.ps1* script can be executed directly for deployment of the Network, Storage and Cache service tiers only.
 The *Deploy.RenderManagers.ps1* script is not intended to be executed directly. *Deploy.psm1* is a shared functions module that is referenced by each script.

-The following output from the *Deploy.ps1* orchestration script reflects the overlapping module start/end times from the background job parallel processes.
+The following output from the *Deploy.ps1* orchestration script captures the start/end times for each module deployed.
+Note that the background job parallel processes have overlapping times as expected in relation to the main deployment process.

 ![](README.ParallelDeployment.Run.png)